-She tells me she loves me with a kind of hopeful insecurity.
+She tells me she loves me with a hopeful insecurity.
 I say nothing.
 She starts to cry.
 I’m too drunk to leave but it’s time to go.
 Hands around the wheel; ten and two.
 Keep your eyes open and try to look straight.
 A half-hour home.
 Choke the vomit down, this train’s not stopping.

 The few times we’ve spoken since would end with her cursing at me.
 She liked calling me a “bastard,” language I’m certain copied from her mother- she never liked me.
-I’d resist the urge to point out the inaccuracies of her accusation and assume she was pointing to something more colloquial.
+I’d resist the urge to point out the inaccuracies of this accusation and assume she was pointing to something more colloquial.
 I’d sit and take it because I thought I deserved it.